-Heal-all is a native, short, drooping to semi-erect perennial forb growing from 1/2 to 1-1/2 feet high on 4-angled stems.
+Heal-all is a short, drooping to semi-erect perennial forb growing from 1/2 to 1-1/2 feet high on 4-angled stems.
 Stems usually have long white hair, particularly on the stem angles.
 Branching can occur but is usually restricted to within the inflorescence.
 By mid-July in Minnesota, the stems are usually sprawling.
 It is not native to Minnesota but widely naturalized.

 The leaves are opposite, sparse, stalked, with hair on the undersides and on the stalk.
 Basal leaves are on long stalks and are more ovate, with broadly rounded tips.
 Stem leaves are more oblong to lanceolate, up to 2 inches long and 3/4 inch wide, with a bluntly pointed tip.
 Margins of all leaves have shallow bluntly rounded teeth.
 Bases taper to a partial wing.

-The inflorescence is a dense conical terminal spike with auxiliary spikes sometimes rising from the upper leaf axils.
+The inflorescence is a dense conical terminal spike with axillary spikes sometimes rising from the upper leaf axils.
 These spikes elongate in flowering.
 The arrangement on the spike is common in the mint family.
 In this case, the flowers form a horizontal whorl-like grouping of 6, which are arranged as 2 cymules of 3 flowers each.
 This arrangement is termed a 'verticillaster'.
 Each cymule of the spike is subtended by a broad hairy bract, green with a reddish edge.
 However, with the spike only at the tops of stems and not in interrupted clusters on the stem, this is somewhat unique in the mint family.